kbosa-risc/mcpf-getting-started/src/python/mcp_use_case_UPO/README.md

 # UPO 1st Use Case, Output I: Calc.
-EQE Percentage and Ingegral Current Density
+EQE Percentage and Integral Current Density

 ## Description

-It reads some csv data, performs some calculation and provide the outcome in a well defined output format
+It reads some csv data, performs some calculation and provide the outcome in a well-defined output format

 ## Requirements